-14 See (01-4-3), approved by the faculty 7 May, 2001.
+&lt;sup>19 See (01-4-3), approved by the faculty 7 May, 2001.

-- 3. Evaluative statements on file from the time of tenure, including the tenure recommendation letters from the department; the Committee on Appointments, Promotion and Tenure; and the Dean. - 4.
+- 1. The department's or committee's letter or letters. - 2.
+The materials reviewed by the department or committee, including the materials submitted by the candidate. - 3.
+Evaluative statements on file from the time of tenure, including the tenure recommendation letters from the department; the Committee on Appointments, Promotion and Tenure; and the Dean. - 4.
 Letters from the reviewers of the candidate's scholarly or artistic work. - 5.
 Letters from members of the Bowdoin faculty who wish to comment on the candidate's fitness for promotion as well as those letters that have been individually solicited by the chair of the Committee on Appointments, Promotion and Tenure. - 6.
 Letters from a single sample of students enrolled in the candidate's courses and independent studies over the previous five years.
-These letters will be solicited by the chair of the Committee on Appointments, Promotion and Tenure according to a method prescribed by the Committee and copies will be shared with the department or review committee.15 - 7.
+These letters will be solicited by the chair of the Committee on Appointments, Promotion and Tenure according to a method prescribed by the Committee and copies will be shared with the department or review committee. - 7.
 A departmental roster showing the terms of appointment for all members of the department, or in the case of a joint appointment, departmental and program rosters.